Introduction to the Shell and Command Line on Oracle Linux

 • Press Esc to return to normal mode.

 • Move the cursor to the third line by pressing the j or down arrow key.
-This will move the cursor down.
+This action will move the cursor down.

 • Bring the cursor to the d character in the string id.